The 'Surplus Stigma' of Borderline Personality Disorder

 I immediately left the building crying and thoughts spiraled through my head.
 “Is that what they really think of me?
 Haven’t they ever thought about what this pain is like through my eyes?”

 Another encounter occurred in one of my mental health classes.
-The instructor thoroughly outlined causes, symptoms, and treatment about depression, anxiety, schizophrenia, bipolar disorders, eating disorders, and the list goes on.
-When it came to BPD, however, it was described as manipulative and untreatable.
+The instructor thoroughly outlined causes, symptoms, and treatment of depression disorders, anxiety disorders, schizophrenia, bipolar disorders, eating disorders, and various other mental illnesses.
+When it came to people with BPD, however, they were described as manipulative and untreatable.
 On the test, a true or false question read, “Personality disorders respond to treatment.”
-I had to answer false to receive credit, when deep down I knew some research shows at least 80 percent improve from the proper treatment, even if some functional impairments persist.
+I had to answer false to receive credit, when deep down I knew research shows at least 80 percent manage symptoms from the proper treatment, though some functional impairments persist.

-I can recall yet a third individual who noted we are “scary borderlines” with a chuckle.
-As if this isn’t enough, I have been denied services, as I recounted in my first story.
-My symptoms have been minimized and overlooked through my attempts to find treatment.
+I can recall yet a third individual who noted we are “scary borderlines.”
+I have been denied services, minimized, and overlooked through my attempts to find treatment.

 Seldom does an illness, medical or psychiatric, carry such intense stigma and deep shame that its name is whispered, or a euphemism coined, and its sufferers despised and even feared.
 Perhaps leprosy or syphilis or AIDS fits this category.

 Borderline personality disorder (BPD) is such an illness.
 In fact, it has been called “the leprosy of mental illnesses” and the disorder with “surplus stigma.”
 It may actually be the most misunderstood psychiatric disorder of our age.